 A. La.
 R.S.
-15:1186 governs in forma pauperis motions in actions filed pursuant to La.
-R.S.
-15:1171, et seq.
-(Corrections Administrative Remedy Procedure Act) ("CARP") and La.
-R.S.
-15:1181, et seq.
-(Prison Litigation Reform Act) ("PLRA").
+15:1186 governs in forma pauperis motions in actions filed pursuant to the CARP and the PLRA.

 B. In ordinary civil suits governed by the PLRA, pursuant to La.
 R.S.
 15:1186(B)(2), the order granting a prisoner's request to proceed in forma pauperis automatically stays all proceedings, including any service of process, until all court costs or fees due the clerk by the prisoner are paid.
 If the prisoner does not pay the full court costs or fees within three years from when incurred, the suit shall be considered abandoned and dismissed without prejudice pursuant to subsection La.
 R.S.
 15:1186(B)(2)(c).